Call the Shellfish Safety Hotline before harvesting

 Recreational shellfish harvesting status

-The recreational harvest of razor clams is OPEN from the Columbia River to Cape Blanco.
-The recreational harvest of razor clams is CLOSED from Cape Blanco to the California Border for elevated levels of domoic acid toxin.
+The recreational harvest of razor clams is OPEN from the Columbia River to the south Jetty of the Siuslaw River.
+The recreational harvest of razor clams is CLOSED from the south jetty of the Siuslaw River to the California Border for elevated levels of domoic acid toxin.
 This includes all beaches and all bays.

 The recreational harvesting of mussels is OPEN from the Columbia River to the California border.
 This includes all beaches, bays, rocks, piers, docks, etc.